rxi/lume/README.md

 ```

 ### lume.serialize(x)
-Serialises the argument `x` into a string which can be loaded again using
+Serializes the argument `x` into a string which can be loaded again using
 `lume.deserialize()`. `x` can be a boolean, number, table or string.
 Circular
 references are not handled, all nested tables of `x` are serialised as unique
 tables.